willkurt/token-explorer/README.md

 ## Configuration

 The configuration is done in the `config.toml` file.
 The only thing you might want to change is the `model` section, which defaults to `Qwen/Qwen2.5-0.5B`.
-However Token-Explorer is *far* from optimized for performance, so it's best to use a smaller model for now.
+However Token Explorer is *far* from optimized for performance, so it's best to use a smaller model for now.